Flexible MIDI sync box with DIN sync support and independent configurable outputDesigned by Deftaudio in United States of America

 There are two options for switches - micro slide type of the switch or a jumper.
 Jumpers are for more hardwired environment there you need the robust option that you can't move by a mistake.
 While slide switch option is for flexibility to choose MIDI input port.
 For more info refer to the picture.

 It has optimized schematics for 5V and 3.3V MIDI sender devices, optimized circuitry for optocoupler to minimize false triggering and improve sensitivity.
 Finally it uses hex inverter with a Schmitt trigger for driving a stronger output signal.
 This makes it very reliable device.
+This is an active circuit, so it does require an external power.
+That’s the way it should be according to the MIDI specs.

 There are two options for external power: